 Norris Area Food Pantry offers holiday assistance, bags of groceries, hot meals, and canned goods.
 (402) 792-2901.

 Heartland Hope works with several regional charities and food banks.
 (402) 733-2077

 Catholic Charities has several centers in the county.
 The site helps Lancaster, Lincoln, and other nearby Nebraska towns.
 Call (402) 474-1600.

 As noted, the low income and anyone who needs help has other locations available.
+Whether it is a soup kitchen and charity, there are more options when groceries or a meal is needed.
 Find more food pantries Lancaster County.

 The Center for People in Need offers a resource called the Health Hub.
 It is a health / medical care program that matches poor people and those with no health insurance with chronic illnesses to a bevy of invisible or intimidating community systems and health care providers.
 The goal is to help people save on their medical bills.
 Phone (402) 476-4357